dustindclark/homebridge-envisalink/README.md

 Alarm Panel can be armed (home/away) or disarmed by using Siri or the HomeKit app of your choice.
 Sensors can also be used for automations (i.e. turn on light when door opens).

+This plugin has been tested with both Envisalink 3 and Envisalink 4.
+Envisalink 3 firmware should be upgraded to 1.12.182 or higher.

 ##Installation
 Example configuration is below.
 See [config.schema.json](./blob/master/config.schema.json) for more info, including valid values.